ghc-proposals/ghc-proposals/proposals/0000-import-shadowing.rst

-References in a module's export specification are resolved in the same scope as that used for references in the module body, as per :ref:`spec-body`.
+References in a module's export specification are resolved in the same scope as that used for references in the module body, as per `Resolution of references in module body`_.
 For example if we have something like

 ::